🎄 ULTIMATE POLICE OFFICER HOLIDAY GIFT GUIDE (click here)

 Brian Humenuk | Author | COPJOT

-Updated on October 20, 2023
+Published on October 20, 2023

-4 minute read
+⏱️ 4 minute read or less

-The criminal justice industry is competitive, especially regarding full-time jobs that pay well and have solid benefits.
 While a bachelor's or master's degree is the standard route for many, not everyone has the time or resources to commit to a four-year program.

-Let’s dive into the Different jobs in criminal justice with an associate degree
+Let’s dive into the different jobs in criminal justice with an associate degree

 Correctional Officer